iLib-js/ilib-loctool-webos-qml/README.md

 ilib-webos-loctool-qml is a plugin for the loctool allows it to read and localize qml files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.5.2
+* Fixed not to load common data repeatedly if it's loaded from another plugin in a project.

 v1.5.1
 * Fixed issues where didn't handle single quotes and multi-line properly.